Media Training – Download Our Free Whitepaper!

 If you do what your PR person tells you, you’re going to maximize your chances of press getting it right.
 Media-relations managers have to drive home what expectations the executive speaker can realistically achieve through a media interview and connect those expectations to a set of behaviors and responses designed to deliver those expectations.
-Media-relations staffers also have to do their homework to provide executive spokespeople with information on the journalist’s responsibilities (deadlines, beat coverage, story purpose) and level of knowledge.
+Media-relations staffers also have to do their homework to provide executive spokespeople with information on the journalist’s responsibilities (deadlines, beat coverage, buy viagra in usa story purpose) and level of knowledge.

 PR needs to frame messaging because that’s part of why executives don’t like speaking with the media.
 Journalists won’t shift their frame of reference for PR’s convoluted way of thinking.
 Deliver your message in terms reporters can understand and immediately consume so their questions are natural and easy.
 Then train your speaker to guide journalists beyond the sound bytes, through your message points so that an inverted pyramid story nearly writes itself through the interview.

 There are lots of ways to blow an interview.
 The best way is to mismatch language.
 As the media trainer, know the level of jargon that your spokespeople can use with the media without confusing them or turning them off to writing a story about your news.
 The second best way, is over-answering.
 The more you talk, the more that you risk snatching defeat from the jaws of victory.
 In other words, over-communicating even the best message bores journalists and bogs them down with too much data and they tune your speaker out.